San Bernardino County Nursing Home Abuse & Neglect Lawyers

 The County of San Bernardino is home to 52 nursing homes and over 200 assisted living facilities for the elderly.
 The senior homes provide care to thousands of San Bernardino residents every year, but too often the residents of these homes are subject to substandard care, neglect, and abuse causing serious injury and death.

 The San Bernardino nursing home neglect lawyers at the Southern California Nursing Home Law Group have represented hundreds of Southern California families, including many in San Bernardino in cases of neglect and abuse in the custodial care setting.
-If you believe that a loved one may have been neglected or abuse, or suffered an illness or injury that was unexpected, call us today for a free consultation.Who are We?
+If you believe that a loved one may have been neglected or abused, or suffered an illness or injury that was unexpected, call us today for a free consultation.Who are We?

 We are a handful of lawyers who have been litigating cases of nursing home negligence against skilled nursing facilities and assisted living facilities for a very long time.
-Our San Bernardino elder abuse lawyers have brought legal actions against facilities in every Southern California county and have obtained settlement and awards totaling more than $20 million.
+Our San Bernardino elder abuse lawyers have brought legal actions against facilities in every Southern California county and have obtained settlements and awards totaling more than $20 million.
 With over 20 years of experience, our firm has a deep understanding of California’s elder abuse laws, and the respect of the nursing home industry.What Does a Typical Elder Neglect Case Look Like?

 When most people think about elder abuse or neglect, they imagine a senior citizen being subject to physical abuse or some other intentional effort to cause harm.
 In truth, those cases are rare (though they do happen unfortunately).
 Most of the cases our San Bernardino nursing home negligence lawyers see are cases involving caregivers who are careless and fail to follow carefully crafted plans of care.
 Or nursing facilities that are understaffed or staffed with caregivers who have not been properly trained.
 As you know, just one screw up can lead to disastrous outcomes for a senior who is already compromised.